zoe-gif/md-notes/Study notes/Coding/Python/Python basics.md

         - `isaloha()`: if all are alphabet
         - `isdecimal()`, `isnumeric()`, `isdigit()`, `isidentifier()`
         - `islower()`, `istitle()`, `isupper()`, `isspace()`
-    - Fill 0 at the beginneing
+    - Fill 0 at the beginning
         - `"90".zfill(4)` --> `0090`

 #### Bollean